 I’m sorry, but all of these magic items, all of these non-human races, and all of these non-monster monsters just don’t seem like my preferred fantasy setting.
 When I think of the fantasy genre, I think of:

 - Clash of the Titans

 - and on and on and on…

 All of the above movies belong to what I call “Classic Fantasy.”
 Are there some magic items?
 Yeah, a few, and they’re powerful.
 Are there some non-human races?
 Yeah, a few, and they’re mysterious.
 Are there some orcs?
 Yeah, a few, and they’re nasty.

 I want my fantasy to be powerful, mysterious, and nasty.
 I want my character to be a nobody in a vast world where home is relatively safe, and everything outside of that is unknown, wild, and dangerous.
 I want my fantasy to be fantastic.

-Classic Fantasy is going to be the first project for a new page (XTRAS) here at Stuffer Shack.
-There, I’ll be adding ways to turn your fantasy game into a classic fantasy game.
+Classic Fantasy is going to be the first project here at Stuffer Shack.
+I’ll be adding ways to turn your fantasy game into a classic fantasy game.

 - Many races are going to be converted into different types of humans, elves, dwarves, and halflings (with backstories and histories).

 - I’ll explain how to converge magic items into one powerful item, or how to make characters of equal strength without magic items.

 - And I’ll rewrite some of today’s watered down enemies into old school monsters – all mean and nasty-like.